zgulde/cods/deployment_guide.md

 1. Change any values that need to be changed for production

+    Before we build the `war` file that will end up on our server, we will need to change any values in our application that will be different if our application is running in production.
+For example:

     - database credentials in the `application.properties` file
+    - file upload paths

 1. Build the war

-    Unless you've built out testing for your application, we will need to tell maven to skip running any tests.
+    Unless you've built out testing for your application, we will need to tell maven to skip running any tests before building the `war`.

     Add the following to your `pom.xml`